jupyter-book/mystmd/docs/external-references.md

     : A reference to the reference documentation in Python.
   - [](xref:python#zipapp-specifying-the-interpreter)
 * - `[](xref:jupyterbook#content:references)`
-    : A reference to the JupyterBook documentation, that brings you directly to the reference, as well as fills in the label text.
+    : A reference to the Jupyter Book documentation, that brings you directly to the reference, as well as fills in the label text.
   - [](xref:jupyterbook#content:references)
 ```